-As we see from Figure 5, the difference between the OLS and IV estimators is statistically significant in all experiments we report.
-This indicates that the observed difference between estimators are mostly due to the biases and cannot be explained by randomness in realizations.
-An alternative explanation is that a hypothesis of no feedback is rejected in almost all regressions we considered.
-This is a sign of prevalence of feedback mechanisms in most macroeconomic applications.
-Comparing the difference between the two estimators to the doubled standard errors shows that when the number of regressors is above 70 the IV estimate falls outside of the standard OLS confidence set and the OLS estimate falls outside the IV confidence set.
-This demonstrates the potential for drastic disagreement between the two estimation methods.
-Finally, we notice that the standard deviation of the OLS versus IV difference is much smaller than the standard error of either the OLS or the IV estimators, in some cases more than five times smaller.
-This shows that stochastic deviations in two estimators are greatly aligned, and that most of the difference between the two estimators comes from the bias, not the variance.
+As shown in Figure 5, the difference between the OLS and IV estimators is statistically significant in all experiments reported.
+Since the validity of OLS with many regressors is only known for the strictly exogenous case (a special case of Assumption 1 with $\alpha = 0$ ), the observed difference between estimators are largely due to bias and cannot be attributed to randomness in realizations.
+An alternative explanation is that the data reject a hypothesis of no feedback in almost all regressions we considered, indicating that feedback mechanisms are prevalent in macroeconomic applications.
+Comparing the two estimators' differences to doubled standard errors reveals that when the number of regressors is above 70, the IV estimate falls outside of the OLS confidence set, and the OLS estimate falls outside the IV confidence set.
+This discrepancy underscores the potential for substantial disagreement between the two methods.
+Finally, the standard deviation of the OLS-IV difference is much smaller than the standard error of either estimator - more than five times smaller in some cases.
+This stark contrast shows that stochastic deviations in the two estimators are tightly aligned, and most of their difference arises from the bias, not variance.